-- A letter of appraisal from a licensed real estate agent that is no more than six months old, or
+- letter of appraisal from a licensed real estate agent that is no more than six months old, or

-- A valuation, no more than 12 months old, by a certified practising valuer who is a member of the Australian Property Institute or by a member of the Real Estate Institute of Victoria with sworn valuer accreditation.
+- valuation, no more than 12 months old, by a certified practising valuer who is a member of the Australian Property Institute or by a member of the Real Estate Institute of Victoria with sworn valuer accreditation.

 Can I also get a principal place of residence concession?

 If you are entitled to the pensioner concession, you will automatically benefit from the duty concession for a principal place of residence.
 You do not need to claim this concession.

 If you are buying your first home, you may be entitled to certain first home buyer benefits.